There's so much history to discover in Fife.

-As some of the doors to the kingdom’s finest heritage sites reopen, come and join Historic Scotland to hear five fascinating stories from abbeys, castles and towers in Fife.
+As the doors to the kingdom’s finest heritage sites reopen, our friends at Historic Scotland share five fascinating stories from abbeys, castles and towers in Fife.

 Starting in West Fife and not far from Dunfermline, the romantic looking Culross Abbey allegedly bears an exciting secret.
 It is said to have an undisclosed tunnel with a man in a golden chair waiting at its end with treasure for anyone who finds him.
 While we can’t vouch for this legend to be true, we do know that the abbey produced literary treasures in the past.
 The Cistercian monks at the abbey made fine books and helped stock the library at Stirling Castle’s Chapel Royal.